Yifanfanfanfan/Yifanfanfanfan.github.io/index.md

 ## News and Updates
+- **April 2024:** Grateful to receive the travel grant from CVPR'24.
 - **April 2024:** Selected as DAC Young Fellow.
 - **March 2024:** Our research paper titled [“Reverse Engineering Deceptions in Machine- and Human-Centric Attacks”](https://www.nowpublishers.com/article/Details/SEC-039) has been officially published in Foundations and Trends® in Privacy and Security.
 - **Feb 2024:** One first-authored paper "Lotus: learning-based online thermal and latency variation management for two-stage detectors on edge devices" is accepted in DAC'24!